What’s New in V7R3 Security?

 - To display whether a collection is active and/or an authority collection repository exists for a user, run the DSPUSRPRF (Display User Profile) command and scroll to the end of the display.

 - While a user’s collection setting is saved when running the SAVSECDTA (Save Security Data) command, the actual collection data is not.
 If you want to save the collection data, you’ll have to save it into a file, which can then be saved/restored through normal IBM i interfaces.

 - If an authority collection exists and the profile is deleted, its authority collection is also deleted.

 - If you specify to collect authority for all objects in all libraries, some objects, such as operating system programs are omitted from the collection; however, objects, such as IBM-supplied commands will be included in the collection data.

 - See Chapter 10 (new in V7R3 and dedicated to this new feature) of the IBM i Security Reference manual for more details of the authority collection, including the complete layout of the authority collection view.

-To learn more about new security features, watch Carol's on-demand webinar that covers the most important new IBM i security features.
+To learn more about new security features, watch this on-demand webinar that covers the most important new IBM i security features.